Stronsay

 Stronsay (/ˈstrɒnziː/) is an island in Orkney, Scotland.
 It is known as Orkney's 'Island of Bays', owing to an irregular shape with miles of coastline, with three large bays separated by two isthmuses: St Catherine's Bay to the west, the Bay of Holland to the south and Mill Bay to the east.
 Stronsay is 3,275 ha in area, and 44 m in altitude at its highest point.
-It has a usually resident population of 349.
+It has a usually resident population of about 320.
 The main village is Whitehall, home to a heritage centre.

 Sights on the island include the Vat of Kirbister, a natural arch described as the "finest in Orkney", white sand beaches in the three bays, and various seabirds amongst which are Arctic terns.

+Environment

 Geography and geology

 As with most of Orkney, Stronsay is made up of Old Red Sandstone which has produced a fine soil in many places.
 It is generally low-lying.

 On the eastern coast, spectacular rock formations include the Vat of Kirbister – Stronsay's famous natural rock arch, often described as the finest in Orkney.
 The coast around Odiness Bay features numerous dramatic geos, caves, flagstone rock platforms and sea stacks, including Tam's Castle, reputed to have once housed a hermitage on its flat summit.

 Stronsay is the seventh largest of the Orkney Islands.
 Surrounding small islands include Linga Holm, Papa Stronsay, the Holm of Huip (named after a district in north west Stronsay) and the Holms of Spurness.
 To the north is Sanday, to the north west Eday, to the south west Shapinsay and Mainland Orkney, and the islet of Auskerry due south.